Leuprolide depot suspension

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black, tarry stools; blood in the urine; burning, numbness, tingling, or weakness; decreased hearing; fainting; mood or mental changes (eg, anxiety, delusions, depression, nervousness); new or worsening bone pain; paralysis; seizures; severe dizziness or light-headedness; severe drowsiness; severe headache; shortness of breath; slow, fast, or irregular heartbeat; swelling of the hands, ankles, or feet; symptoms of heart attack (eg, chest, jaw, or left arm pain; numbness of an arm or leg; sudden, severe headache or vomiting; vision changes); symptoms of high blood sugar (eg, drowsiness; fast breathing; flushing; fruit-like breath odor; increased thirst, hunger, or urination); symptoms of infection (eg, chills, fever); symptoms of stroke (eg, confusion, one-sided weakness, slurred speech, vision changes); unusual bruising or bleeding; urination problems (eg, trouble urinating, inability to urinate, painful urination); vision changes or blurred vision; vomit that looks like coffee grounds.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; fast heartbeat; tightness in the chest; swelling of the mouth, face, lips, or tongue; wheezing); bulging eyes; burning, numbness, or tingling; chest pain; fainting; memory problems; new or worsening bone pain; new or worsening mood or mental changes (eg, anxiety, depression, nervousness); seizures; severe dizziness or light-headedness; severe drowsiness; severe headache or migraine; severe or persistent nausea or vomiting; shortness of breath; slow, fast, or irregular heartbeat; swelling of the hands, ankles, or feet; symptoms of infection (eg, chills, fever); symptoms of stroke (eg, confusion, one-sided weakness, slurred speech); trouble urinating (eg, loss of bladder control, unable to urinate, painful urination); unusual sweating; unusual vaginal itching, irritation, discharge, or odor; vision changes (eg, blurred or double vision, sudden vision loss).

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.